Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 #### Avoid Local Obstacles

-Whether or not this agent shoiuld avoid obstacles (walls and other agents).
+Whether or not this agent should avoid obstacles (walls and other agents).

 #### Priority (Range)